-"From day one, when Shape went into blocking mode, we saw a nearly 100% drop in fraud from automation."
+"From day one, when F5 went into blocking mode, we saw a nearly 100% drop in fraud from automation."

-"While customers are loyal, fraudsters are not; once we stopped them, they went away. - All quotes are from the retailer's CIO"
+"While customers are loyal, fraudsters are not; once we stopped them, they went away."

 A North American chain of department stores has a robust brand that stands for luxury, legacy, and customer satisfaction.
-They operate stores in North America and numerous outlets in Asia Pacific.
+It operate stores in North America and numerous outlets in Asia Pacific.

 The retailer’s bedrock belief is in innovating to improve customer experience, both in-store and online.
-They strive to provide a friction-free shopping experience with easy login, hassle-free gift cards, and stored payment information.
-They pioneered “buy online, pickup in-store” (BOPIS).
+It strives to provide a friction-free shopping experience with easy login, hassle-free gift cards, and stored payment information.
+It also pioneered “buy online, pickup in-store” (BOPIS).

 The retailer’s dedication to a friction-free shopping experience opened the doors to rapacious automation attackers, resulting in five pain points for the company’s IT and loss departments.